umarhassan-mitodl/18.409-spring-2002/content/pages/readings.md

 Epelman, Marina, and Rob Freund.
 "Condition Number Complexity of an Elementary Algorithm for Resolving a Conic Linear System." ({{% resource_link "0a7eb9c5-ccb0-7723-a9c1-cfb71af07bf7" "PDF" %}}) (Courtesy of Marina Epelman and other students from Behavior of Algorithms.
 Used with permission.)

-Dunagan, John D, Daniel A. Spielman, and Shang-Hua Teng. "[Smoothed Analysis of Renegar's Condition Number for Linear Programming](https://www.researchgate.net/publication/229747604_Smoothed_analysis_of_some_condition_numbers)."
+Dunagan, John D, Daniel A. Spielman, and Shang-Hua Teng. "{{% resource_link "67b38efc-01a2-402f-bb76-ed420321f84d" "Smoothed Analysis of Renegar's Condition Number for Linear Programming" %}}."

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 14